moby/moby/docs/reference/run.md

 the documentation on [cgroups devices](https://www.kernel.org/doc/Documentation/cgroup-v1/devices.txt)).

-When the operator executes `docker run --privileged`, Docker will enable to access to all devices on the host as well as set some configuration in AppArmor or SELinux to allow the container nearly all the same access to the host as processes running outside containers on the host.
+When the operator executes `docker run --privileged`, Docker will enable access to all devices on the host as well as set some configuration in AppArmor or SELinux to allow the container nearly all the same access to the host as processes running outside containers on the host.
 Additional information about running with `--privileged` is available on the